Ménie Muriel Dowie: Divorce and later life

 In 1903, Henry Norman divorced her, causing a scandal by publicly accusing her of adultery with mountaineer Edward Fitzgerald.
 Dowie withdrew from the literary scene and married Fitzgerald later that year.
 Their marriage was childless.
 Years of extensive travel followed.

 in 1915, Henry Norman was made a Baronet.
 Though divorced from Dowie, their son had been born during the term of the marriage, and thus became heir to the baronetcy on Norman's death in 1939.

 In England, Dowie settled down on a farm and became a well-known cattle breeder, exhibiting pedigree Red Poll at shows around England and exporting livestock to Mombasa, Kenya.

 Dowie separated from Fitzgerald in 1928, and the latter died in 1931.
 Suffering from asthma, and also believing that Great Britain was going to lose the war, Dowie emigrated to the United States in 1941.
 In 1943 her son, by then Sir Henry Nigel St Valery Norman, 2nd Baronet, an Air Commodore in the Auxiliary Air Force (Reserve) and a father of three, was killed in an aircraft accident, aged 45.

-Dowie died in Tucson, Arizona in 1945, aged 77.
+Dowie died at her home in Tucson, Arizona on 25 March 1945.